QUICKSTART Guide to Crowdfunding on Seed&Spark

 Step 5.
 Build your campaign incentives.

 Crowdfunding isn’t a one-way street.
 If you’re asking the community to support your film, you need to give something back in exchange.
 But you also can’t over-extend yourself creating intricate gifts for your fans.
 After all, you aren’t a manufacturer.
 You’re a filmmaker.
 So focus on creative incentives that create a deeper engagement with your film.
-Offer special credit in the movie (giving a Producer doesn’t cost you anything, and it could mean the world to one of your big supporters), private sneak peeks, invitations to special film-related events, or a visit to have lunch on set with the actors and crew.
+Offer special credit in the movie (giving an Associate Producer credit doesn’t cost you anything, and it could mean the world to one of your big supporters), private sneak peeks, invitations to special film-related events, or a visit to have lunch on set with the actors and crew.
 The MOST IMPORTANT INCENTIVES are the ones for $10-25 because you'll be delivering the most of those.
 They should be PERSONAL, VISUAL, and SHARABLE ON SOCIAL MEDIA - so that your supporters can show their friends what cool stuff they got for supporting you, thus gathering more supporters.

 Since we award Sparks, your supporters can redeem them to watch movies for free in our CINEMA.
 Therefore, don't worry about offering a free download of your film.
 That said, people do love special DVDs.
 Still, if you go that route, only give physical copies of the film to people who give more than enough to cover the costs.
 That isn’t a hard rule, but generally, beyond a postcard from set, we recommend you avoid promising material objects as much as possible.
 They will cost you money and time to produce and ship.
 Let’s stop proliferating stuff, and focus on making movies!

 Step 6.
 Create your WishList.